fdiniro/CCPDashButton/README.md

 -	mqtt_port = the default MQTT port is 1883, you can eventually use a different port if needed
 -	mqtt_user: the username to authenticate on the MQTT service
 -	mqtt_password: the password for the above username
--	mqtt_topic: the topic that the dash button have to use for the messages that it exchange with the MQTTHandler.
+-	mqtt_topic: the topic that the dash button have to use for the messages that it will exchange with the MQTTHandler.
 The default topic is DashButton but of course you can change it.
 -	myNTPserver: your preferred NTP service, remember that timestamps are used for communications and to generate the cluster name
--	timeOffset: here you can set your timezone as a difference in seconds from Greenwich
+-	timeOffset: here you can set your timezone as a difference in seconds from Greenwich time
 -	dashButtonID: the unique name you want to give to your dash button.
 Remember to set the same name (case sensitive) also in the MQTTHandler in order to authorize the dash button.
 -	handlerID: the unique name you will give to your MQTTHandler, this way the dash button knows whose message to listen to
 -	averageProvisioningTime: when provisioning a new cluster, the dash button will show a progress bar while waiting for provision completion.
 As CCP does not provide an indication of the current provision progress we don’t have a mean to understand the real progress of that operation.
 For this reason the progress bar on the dash button will advance regardless of any event and will reach 99% in the number of seconds specified in this field.
 So you should measure how much time it takes to provision a cluster in your environment and set a similar length in order to have a rough estimation of remaining time.
-As soon as the cluster is ready the dash button will complete the progress bar and show the completion informations.;
+As soon as the cluster is ready the dash button will complete the progress bar and show the completion informations.

 # The Linux box